FrancesCoronel/personal-website-v3/_conferences/2016-09-16-tapia-conference.md

 > Name

-## <a title="ACM Richard Tapia Celebration of Diversity in Computing" href="https://tapiaconference.org" target="_blank">ACM Richard Tapia Celebration of Diversity in Computing</a>
+## <a title="ACM Richard Tapia Celebration of Diversity in Computing" href="https://tapiaconference.org" target="_blank" rel="noopener">ACM Richard Tapia Celebration of Diversity in Computing</a>

 > Organizer